Total Loss: The 5 Most Unreliable Luxury Car Engines in History

 Repair Cost Range: $12,000 - $25,000

-• Verdict: Do not buy one unless there is physical receipt proof that the rod bearings were replaced in the last 40,000 miles.
+- Verdict: It is recommended to verify physical receipt proof that the rod bearings were replaced in the last 40,000 miles before acquisition.

 2. Porsche M96 Flat-6 (3.4L / 3.6L)

 The M96 was Porsche’s first water-cooled Flat-6.
-To save money, Porsche utilized an Intermediate Shaft (IMS) supported by a tiny, sealed ball bearing.
+To achieve specific production goals, Porsche utilized an Intermediate Shaft (IMS) supported by a sealed ball bearing.

 3. BMW N63 4.4L Twin-Turbo V8 (Early Generations)